Please explain to me why most people work so hard to accumulate wealth and spend so little time protecting it for their family? It makes no sense.

 I mean think about it.
 By the time you leave this world either you’ll be broke or you’ll leave assets – one or the other.

 If you die broke, you don’t have to worry about your beneficiaries at least.

 But if you die owning assets, why not take a few minutes (and in many cases, that’s all it takes) to make sure the people you love get what’s left?

 Now, it’s true that you don’t know how much you’ll have left when you kick the bucket.
 So what?

 If you plan now and die broke, nobody gets hurt.

 If you die with assets and don’t plan, everyone (except the lawyers) lose.

+Look.
 Even if you don’t have children or grandchildren, you want to protect your beneficiaries.
 You’ve worked too hard for your money to ignore this issue and let somebody else decide what happens to your treasure once you are gone.